ChicoState/UX-BudgetTravel/README.md

 # Phase III: Prototypes and User Testing

 **Executive Summary**
+Budget Travel is created to be an easy-to-use and easy-to-understand application having a wide amount of options to customize a Trip.
+Once we had the wireframes all created to showcase the different interactions, we were able to move forward and generate a functioning prototype involving those wireframes and interactions.
+For the Usability Test, we had 3 different tasks that we would assign to the participants to see how difficult it was to achieve them.
+The feedback given from the Usability Tests helped us understand how well we were able to map a mental model for a user when they were asked to complete each task.
+We were able to collect more feedback about each participant by asking them multiple questions a the end of the test to be able to further improve our application.

 * !!!In a bullet-list, provide a summary that highlights...!!!
 * !!!What you've done during this phase...!!!